mattcroat/joy-of-code/posts/introduction-to-3d-with-svelte/introduction-to-3d-with-svelte.md

 That's it! 🥳

-If you're interested watch the Halloween special video where I make a spooky 3D scene with Svelte and show you how to edit your 3D models using Blender and show you some extra tips.
+If you're interested watch the Halloween special video where I make a spooky 3D scene with Svelte and show you how to edit your 3D models using Blender and share some extra tips.

 ## Conclusion

 I hope this is just the start of your journey into 3D and I encourage you to learn some game development with [Godot](https://godotengine.org/).

-If you're bad at math like I am watch [Math for Game Devs](https://www.youtube.com/watch?v=fjOdtSu4Lm4) by [@FreyaHolmer](https://twitter.com/FreyaHolmer) and you're going to understand for the first time in your life why learning math is useful and expand your horizon.
+If you're bad at math like me watch [Math for Game Devs](https://www.youtube.com/watch?v=fjOdtSu4Lm4) by [@FreyaHolmer](https://twitter.com/FreyaHolmer) and you're going to understand why learning math is useful for the first time in your life and expand your horizon.

 Thank you for reading! 🏄️